JimHokanson/multichannel_systems_stg_matlab/README.md

 ## Status

-The code currently has dependencies which I need to remove (see section on Dependencies).
 Many functions exposed by the driver are not yet implemented in Matlab, although most are relatively trivial to implement.
+Basic functionality of starting and stopping stimuli on channels is implemented.

 ## Basic Usage